rodekruis/Flood_impact_models/README.md

 	- The cumulative mean rainfall of the day itself and of two days before
 	- The cumulative mean rainfall of the day itself and of three days before
 	- The cumulative mean rainfall of the day itself and of four days before

+ ### Prepare desinventar dataset for merging:

+Before I could merge the desinventar dataset with the other two datasets I had taken the following steps:
+- I have renamed the column with the (already uppercase) district-names (i.e. admin_level_0_name) ‘district’.
+- The desinventar dataset consisted of impact data of historical floods and impact data of historical droughts.
+I have selected only the rows that were flood-related (as my project focusses on historical flood)
+- The desinventar dataset consisted of some impact data of historical floods that occurred before the year 2000.
+I have selected only the rows of the historical floods that occurred from 2000 onwards (as my project focusses only on those historical floods).
+- The desinventar dataset consisted of three columns which represented respectively the year, month and day of the flood, I have added one extra column that represented the date of the flood (combination of the three columns) and have made those dates of class ‘as.Date’.
+- Some reported dates of floods were not recognized ‘as.Date’ as the day or month of the flood was not given (i.e. ‘00’) and therefore those dates received a NA value.
+As I needed the dates of the historical floods (because otherwise I couldn’t merge the historical floods to the historical rainfall), I filled in the ‘00’-days and/or months with the day and/or month for which the mean rainfall was highest in the corresponding district.
+I am of course not sure if those filled in dates are correctly.
+However, I think this option is better than simply removing all the floods with a ‘00’ day and/or month (as we retained more data now).

+### Prepare CRA dataset for merging:

+Before I could merge the CRA dataset with the other two datasets I have taken the following steps:
+- I have renamed the column with the district-names (i.e. name) ‘district’ and have made all the district-names uppercase.
+- I have made all the numeric variables of class ‘numeric’ since they were of class ‘factor’.

+### Merge the three datasets:

+The three datasets were now in such a format that they had at least one common column:
+- Desinventar dataset had a column named ‘date’ and a column named ‘district’
+- Rainfall dataset had a column named ‘date’ and a column named ‘district’
+- CRA dataset had a column named ‘district’

+Therefore, I was able to merge the rainfall dataset to the desinventar dataset by the common columns named ‘date’ and ‘district’.
+Subsequently, I have merged the CRA dataset to this by the common column called ‘district’.

+So eventually, I had one ‘final’ dataset (hereinafter referred to as dataset) were each entry was equal to a reported historical flood (in a specific district on a specific date) and for each reported flood several impact-variables of the flood were given (dependent variables), several rainfall-variables of the day and days before the flood were given (independent variable) and several CRA-variables of the district were the flood occurred were given (independent variables).

+### Rename and define variables:

+To get a more structured and understandable dataset, I have renamed and defined all the variables in the following way:
+- Variables starting with **GEN** represent general variables (i.e. the pcode, districtname and date of the historical floods).
+- Variables staring with **DI** represent the impact variables from the desinventar dataset.
+	- Variables starting with **DI_people** are impact variables related to people (i.e. amount of deaths, injured etc.)
+	- Variables starting with **DI_houses** are impact variables related to houses (i.e. amount of houses destroyed and houses damaged etc.)
+	- Variables starting with **DI_economic** are impact variables related to economics (i.e. amount of damaged crops, amount of lost cattle etc.)
+	- Variables starting with **DI_infra** are impact variables related to infrastructure (i.e. amount of damaged roads, amount of damaged hospitals etc.)
+- Variables starting with **RAIN** represent the rainfall variable (and the created rainfall variables, i.e. the cumulative ones) from the rainfall dataset.
+- Variables starting with **CRA** represent the CRA variables from the CRA dataset.
+	- Variables starting with **CRA_hazard** are CRA variables related to hazard exposure (i.e. flood exposure, violent incidents last year etc.)
+ 	- Variables starting with **CRA_vulnerability** are CRA variables related to vulnerability (i.e. poverty incidence, % literacy etc.)
+	- Variables starting with **CRA_coping** are CRA variables related to coping capacity (i.e. % with mobile access, travel time to nearest city etc.)
+	- Variables starting with **CRA_general** are CRA variables that represent the overall hazard, vulnerability, coping capacity and risk scores + some remaining CRA variables that are not part of the risk framework but still relevant (i.e. average elevation, number of displaced persons etc.)

+Before I renamed and defined all the variables, I removed all the (from origin) CRA variables ending on ‘0.10’ from the dataset.
+The reason for this was that it appeared that those variables were a kind of duplicate of the variables not ending on ‘0.10’.
+The only difference was that the ones ending on ‘0.10’ were scaled variables while the ones not ending on ‘0.10’ were unscaled variables.
+I removed the scaled ones (ending on ‘0.10’, as I will scale the variables later on by myself together with all the other (not CRA) variables.
+It's of course unnecessary work to define all those scaled variables when I already know that I am going to remove them anyway.